-About 45% of all solicitors currently work in London, but there are nonetheless employment opportunities in every region of the UK.
-London is also the most highly compensated region in the nation, and pays nearly 30% more than many surrounding areas.
-Common positions listed by recruitment agencies include paralegal, legal secretary, and solicitor.
-The lowest earners in the legal profession make between £15,000 and £20,000 annually, while the highest salaries for senior solicitors and partners can exceed £40-£50K.
+The lowest earners in the profession make between £15K and £20K annually, while the highest salaries for senior solicitors and partners can exceed £40K-£50K.
 Overall, the average income is about £25K.
-Despite the fact that many in the sector are employed in small firms, the largest employers in the UK are Allen & Overy, Linklaters, Clifford Chance, and Slaughter & May.
-Law is also an area with many opportunities for self-employment for experienced professionals.
+Despite the fact that many in the sector are employed in small firms, some of the largest employers in the UK are Allen & Overy, Clifford Chance and Slaughter & May.
+Law is also an area with many self employment opportunities for experienced professionals.